The Accelerated BSN (ABSN) program is designed specifically for individuals that have

 There are also a variety of scholarships that may be available to current students, awarded by the School of Nursing and external organizations.
 To learn more, visit the Nursing Scholarships website.

-Information sessions are held monthly (February-November), from 2:30 p.m. - 4:00 p.m., at our Biltmore Park instructional site.
+Information sessions are held monthly (March-November), from 6:30 p.m. - 8:00 p.m., virtually through Zoom.
 The sessions are for students wanting more information about the program and admission requirements.
 Topics that will be covered include general information about the program, admission requirements, prerequisites/transfer equivalencies, preparing for the TEAS exam, etc. A reservation is required.
-You will receive directions and the room location upon confirmation of your reservation.
+You will receive the zoom link via email the morning of the session.

 If dates are not showing available, all seats have been filled for that date.
 You can check back to see if someone has dropped their reservation.